linked-art/linked.art/docs/community/projects/ees2/docs/labyrinth/index.md

 ## An Exemplar Quire Project Based on the Labyrinth: Knossos Myth & Reality Exhibition

-This page gives an examplar of Quire use for museums by Dr. Andrew Shapland, who has reused materials created for his 2023 exhibition at the Ashmolean within new Quire-generated learning resources for the permanent Aegean World gallery.
+This page gives an exemplar of Quire use for museums by Dr. Andrew Shapland, who has reused materials created for his 2023 exhibition at the Ashmolean within new Quire-generated learning resources for the permanent Aegean World gallery.

 ### About the Exhibition